MarkLee7925/Heart-Classification-UCI/README.md

 - XGBoost (XGB)
 - Deep Neural Network (DNN)

+## DISCLAIMER:

+This project is meant for illustration purposes only!
+No attempt should be made to use the data presented and the obtained results for any other purpose.

 ## References:

 - Detrano, R., Janosi, A., Steinbrunn, W., Pfisterer, M., Schmid, J., Sandhu, S., Guppy, K., Lee, S., & Froelicher, V. (1989).
 International application of a new probability algorithm for the diagnosis of coronary artery disease.
 American Journal of Cardiology, 64,304--310.
 [Web Link]